eirikt/default-webapp-vue-vite-vercel/README.md

 ```typescript
 import {createApp} from 'vue/dist/vue.esm-bundler'
 ```
-Yet another Vue distribution variant.
+Yet another Vue distribution variant...
-This one is custom made for bundlers, like Vite.
+This one is custom-made for bundlers, like Vite.
 It is ESM-based, and only fetching Vue features needed for this particular build.

 Also, remove all `<link rel="modulepreload" ...>` from `index.html`
-Update version in `package.json` and `App.ts` to 0.2.3 (still kind of a cumbersome and error-prone routine...).
+Update version in `package.json` and `App.ts` to 0.2.3 (still a cumbersome and error-prone routine...).

 Execute the deployment routine, described above.
 <p>